DrugLib.com — Drug Information Portal

 Summary

-The adverse impact of GWS on the health of veterans and on the resources of the VA Healthcare System underscores the need to resolve its underlying cause.
+The adverse impact of Gulf War Syndrome (GWS) on the health of veterans and on the resources of the VA Healthcare System underscores the need to resolve its underlying cause.
 In response, the investigators propose to investigate the central hypothesis that gut bacteria may be responsible for symptoms associated with GWS.
-The investigators will enroll a total of 160 patients with GWS and 90 healthy controls.
-The investigators will assess the prevalence and role of abnormal gut microbial fermentation among Veterans with GWS and investigate the efficacy of diagnostic and treatment strategies directed at indigenous gut microbes in the management of GWS.
+The investigators will enroll a total of 120 patients with GWS and 90 healthy controls.

 Clinical Details